belalsamyyy/tableOfCollections/README.md

 # tableOfCollections

-collection view within a table view cell has become a common design pattern used in apps like Spotify, the App Store and Netflix
+collection view within a table view cell has become a common design pattern used in apps like App Store, Spotify & Netflix

 ## Screenshots